 Snowflakes, and the values are

-In this piece of the docs, you can see three type signatures,
+In this piece of the docs, you can see two type signatures,

 Promise<(Message|Array<Message>)>.
 The meaning of the word "or" here is the same as